 A few negatives to bear in mind: The cover is dry-clean only, and it’s made in China rather than here in the UK.
 Other than that, I find it hard to fault.

-If you’re looking for something a little different to the norm occupied by brands like Eve and Emma then give the OTTY Pure a go.
-It’s my preferred hybrid mattress, and quite frankly you’re not going to be baffled at this price point with mambo-jumbo and gobbledygook.
+For those looking for something a little different to the norm (i.e by brands like Eve Sleep and Emma) then give the OTTY Pure a go.
+It’s my runner up choice for hybrid mattress, and quite frankly as it’s an OTTY known for their plain-speaking, you’re unlikely to get confused with mumbo-jumbo and marketing gobbledygook.

 If you’re somebody that suffers from allergies, or for whom keeping dust and dirt to an absolute minimum is a priority, the Solitaire mattress may be what you’re looking for.
 Beneath a textured cover made of luxury, soft-touch stretch fabric is a generous layer of synthetic memory foam and reflex foam.
 It’s not got the charcoal memory foam layer, like the OTTY Pure, but other than that it ticks all the right hypoallergenic boxes.

 Memory foam is a polyurethane-based material that is renowned for its ability to distribute pressure and essentially it will re-form as pressure is moved across its surface.
 Used as part of a mattress, it offers an excellent level of support, without the billowing and bouncing which can be all too common in inferior mattresses.
 Air vents and synthetic materials make it difficult for germs and bugs to thrive, maximising the chances of a hygienic sleep experience.